playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <iframe data-frame-title="React useReducer Multi Action - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-use-reducer-multi-action-85?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-Here, we can pass a `type` object as a parameter of `reducer`'s `action`, run a `switch`/`case` over it, and return relevant data changes as-needed.
+Here, we can pass a `type` object as a parameter of `reducer`'s `action`, run a `switch`/`case` over it, and return relevant data changes as needed.

 But that's not all we can do with a reducer!
-We can also pass in what's often called a `payload` in order to set raw data to our `state` as well:
+We can also pass in what's often called a `payload` to set raw data to our `state` as well:

 ```jsx
 const initialState = { count: 0 };